degenrocket/degenrocket/README.md

 [Session](https://getsession.org/): degenrocket

-Send us a message if you want to free your community from corporate chains.
+Send a message on Session to join our private chat group.

 > [not your keys, not your words](https://degenrocket.space/news/spasmid01192d1f9994bf436f50841)